ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 It provides real-world energy consumption data, which can be particularly useful when evaluating the energy efficiency of an application in practical scenarios.

-By using a wall power meter alongside reported RAPL stats, we can obtain more accurate, reliable, and comprehensive measurements of the energy consumption of an application, helping us to make informed decisions regarding energy optimization and efficiency.
+By using a wall power meter alongside reported RAPL stats, we can obtain more accurate, reliable, and comprehensive measurements of the energy consumption of an application.

 ### RAPL vs. Wall Power Meter

-There are a few significant differences between these two power measuring methods, that make them complementary rather than interchangeable:
+There are a few differences between these two power measuring methods, that make them complementary rather than interchangeable:

 - the sampling periods may differ between RAPL and the wall power meter.
 - the measurement scales are also different, with RAPL reporting in Joules and the wall power meter typically using kilowatt-hours (1 kWh = 3.6 x 10^6 Watt⋅sec).
 Measuring short-running applications, which typically consume only a few Watt⋅sec, using a commercial wall meter is not practical since its scale is higher.
 Most commercial wall meters are more suitable for applications that consume at least 1 Watt⋅hour of energy (i.e., long running applications).